neha-joisher99/iac-pulumi/README.md

     --private-key fileb://<your-private-key-file>.key \
     --certificate-chain fileb://<your-certificate-chain-file>.crt \
     --region <your-region>

-Replace <your-certificate-file>, <your-private-key-file>, and <your-certificate-chain-file> with your actual file names.
-Set <your-region> to the AWS region you are using.
+Replace your-certificate-file, your-private-key-file, and your-certificate-chain-file with your actual file names.
+Set your-region to the AWS region you are using.

-Note Certificate ARN: The command will output a Certificate ARN.
-Note this ARN as you'll need it to configure your load balancer.

 Cleanup
 To delete the resources, run pulumi destroy.
 This command will remove all resources managed by Pulumi in this project.